Borda/BIRL/README.md

     * `lesions_` - samples of histology tissue with annotation
     * `rat-kidney_` - samples of histology tissue with annotation
 * `configs` - configs for registration methods
-* `macros_ij` - macros mainly for ImageJ
+* `macros_ij` - macros for ImageJ
 * `scripts` - useful scripts handling some staff around the benchmark itself

 ## Before benchmarks (pre-processing)

 In the `data_images` folder we provide some sample images with landmarks for registration.
-This sample registration pairs are saved in `data_images/pairs-imgs-lnds_mix.csv`.
+These sample registration pairs are saved in `data_images/pairs-imgs-lnds_mix.csv`.

 ### Prepare Data

-There is an option to generate synthetic data, such that you set an initial image and landmarks and the script generates  set of geometrical deformed images with also change color space and related computed new landmarks.
+There is a script to generate synthetic data.
+Just set an initial image and their corresponding landmarks.
+The script will generate a set of geometrically deformed images mimicking different stains and compute the new related landmarks.

 ```bash
 python scripts/create_real_synth_dataset.py \